 Liberal Arts Forum Events Collection

-This collection contains programs, flyers, brochures, correspondences, posters, and any other type of printed material that relates to the Liberal Arts Forum at Elon University.
+Box 1 of this collection contains programs, flyers, brochures, correspondences, posters, and any other type of printed material that relates to the Liberal Arts Forum at Elon University.
 The collection is arranged chronologically.
+Box 2 of this collection contains photographic material.
 For more information about what is included in this collection, please see the section below titled "Detailed Description of the Collection."

 - 1960 - ongoing